vstinner/cpython_core_tutorial/where_should_i_start.rst

 policy.
 CPython also support a lot of platforms and CPU architectures.

 How can you start?
 Where?
 That's a hard question.
 CPython is old and widely
-used: any change must be carefully discussed to remain Python homogenous.
+used: any change must be carefully discussed to remain Python homogeneous.
 For bug fixes, the most complex part is the backward compatibility.

 It's very hard to find "easy issue".
 First, just **watch** the current activity